cybersemics/text-block-parser/README.md

   { scope: 'world', children: [] } ]
 ```

 The maximum number of children is 100 by default.
 Additional children will be dropped.
-To allow more children, you can specify `maxNodes` in the second arguments:
+To allow more children, you can specify `maxNodes` in the second argument:

 ```
 parse(input, Infinity)